 Photograph by Lafayette Ltd, © National Portrait Gallery, London, NPG x48251, and reproduced under this licence.

-The quotation at the head of this page comes from "Some fundamental ideas in relation to art" by C.F.A.
-Voysey, Journal of the Royal Institute of British Architects (vol.31, 1924), p.303
+The header quotation comes from 'Some fundamental ideas in relation to art' by C.F.A.
+Voysey, Journal of the Royal Institute of British Architects (vol.31, 1924), p.303.